-As of April 28, 2020, NC State has offered additional options of an admin fee refund for withdrawn application or a priority nomination for deferred application for all Fall 2020/AY 2020-21 application.
+As of April 28, 2020, NC State has offered additional options of an admin fee refund for withdrawn application or a priority nomination for deferred application for all fall 2020/academic year 2020-21 applications.

 As of March 17, 2020, NC State has canceled all summer study abroad programs and University-affiliated international activities for students.
 All admin fees will be refunded.

 As of March 16, 2020, NC State has suspended all study abroad programs and University-affiliated international activities for students.
 Students will not be able to remain abroad and should return to the U.S. or their country of permanent residence, as our first priority is the health and wellbeing of our students.
 We have communicated this information to all students studying abroad and those participating in University-affiliated international activities.